rlorca/http4k/src/docs/blog/a_retrospective/index.md

 ##### **"I find the entire http4k project quite exemplary in both function and style/form.
 At first glance (long time ago) my impression was that it must be deficient because the code-base was too small and the style - simple and elegant -- to the point I was skeptical it would actually work in 'the real world'.
 I have verified to my satisfaction that I was totally wrong.
 The apparent simplicity is actually elegance -- a direct representative of the overall design architecture.
 So thank you -- not just for a great library but also an inspiration and example of excellent engineering we could all strive to follow as a model of something done well." - David A. Lee**

-This post made us very (very) happy and all of our efforts feel completely worthwhile. 😊 We hope you all feel the same.
+This post made us very happy and all of our efforts feel completely worthwhile.
+We hope you all feel the same. 😊

 As for community reach, we've been in touch with [http4k] user from all corners of the planet from all kinds of different projects and industries - from COVID tracking apps (relevant!) to Academic Publishers (that one was us) to Investment and Challenger Banks (also us), to No-code platforms.
 If Twitter is to be believed, the library seems pretty popular in Japan, but no-one on the core team speaks Japanese so we don't actually know why!